• Skip to primary navigation

 Instructions

-• In a large stock pot or Dutch oven, heat oil to shimmering.
-Add the onion, and cook for about 7 minutes, stirring occassionally on medium-low or until softened.
+• In a large stock pot or 7 quart Dutch oven, heat oil to shimmering.
+Add the onion, and cook for about 7 minutes, stirring occasionally on medium-low or until softened.
 Add the garlic and cook for one minute, until fragrant.
 Stir in harissa seasoning and tomato paste, stirring to coat the onions for one minute.
-Add the dried (and soaked - see note** for unsoaked) black-eyed peas, and water.
+Add the soaked and drained black eyed peas (see note** for unsoaked), and water.
 Bring to a boil, then turn down to low to simmer.
-Place a lid on the pot and cook for about 40 minutes OR until the peas are tender.
+Place a lid on the pot and cook for about 40-50 minutes OR until the peas are tender.

-If using precooked black eyed peas, use about 2 C / 260g, drain peas, reduce water to about 1 cup, skip cooking for 40 minutes and continue on with the recipe.
+If using precooked black eyed peas, use about 2 cups / 260 grams, drained peas, reduce water to about 1 cup, skip cooking for 40 minutes and continue on with the recipe.

 • To the black eyed peas, stir in the tomatoes, collard greens (in two batches if needed), and okra.
-Cook, lid on, on low for about 15-20 minutes, OR until the okra and collards are tender.
+Cook, lid on, on medium-low for about 15-20 minutes, OR until the okra and collards are tender.
 Stir in the salt, pepper, cinnamon and squeeze of lemon juice.
-Taste for seasoning adjustment (collards and black eyed peas can take on quite a bit of salt.
-I tend to add a pinch more than the 1 tsp here, but adjust to your taste).
+Taste for salt adjustment.

 • Store in a lidded container for up to three days in the refrigerator, or up to three weeks in the freezer.
 Thaw overnight in the fridge and gently rewarm stovetop.